typedb/typedb-console/README.md

 TypeDB Console provides two levels of interaction: database-level commands and transaction-level commands.
 The database-level command is the first level of interaction, i.e. first-level REPL.
 From one of the database-level commands, you can open a transaction to the database.
 This will open a transaction-level interface, i.e. second-level REPL.

+Console also offers command completion, accessible with a `tab` keypress.

 ### Database-level commands

 - `database create <db>` : Create a database with name `<db>` on the server.
 For example: